JamesPelayo008/configure-ad/README.md

 - Configure the Client VM to use DNS's Servers private IP
 - Test DNS connectivity via Powershell in the Client VM

-Note: The resource group and Vnet are labled as "Active Directory" but this project only focuses in DNS and Client pc set up and connectivity.
+Note: The resource group and Vnet are labled as "Active Directory" but this project only focuses in DNS and client-pc set up and connectivity.
 <h2>Deployment and Configuration Steps</h2>
 The first thing were going to want to do is do create a resource group in Azure, the names are completlty customizable in this case it was labeled as "Active Directory", make sure to choose your correct region in the region box below.
 <p>